owentechnologist/vss_cairn2e/README.md

 # vss_cairn2e
-Using Redis as a Vector Similarity Search database to provide an FAQ solution for cairn2e
+Using Redis as a Vector Similarity Search database to provide an FAQ solution for cairn2e (the publish date of this version of the game is 2023 which means no models are trained on it in 2023/24)

-useful links to python docs for redis and search: https://redis-py.readthedocs.io/en/stable/index.html https://redis.readthedocs.io/en/stable/redismodules.html
+Useful links to python docs for redis and search: https://redis-py.readthedocs.io/en/stable/index.html https://redis.readthedocs.io/en/stable/redismodules.html